Share Market News

 GIFT Nifty:

-GIFT Nifty August 2025 futures were currently trading 359.50 points (or 1.46%) higher, suggesting that the Nifty 50 could open strongly in the green today.
+GIFT Nifty September 2025 futures were trading with a cut of 3.00 points (or 0.01%) in early trade, suggesting a muted start for the Nifty 50 today.

 Institutional Flows: